 There are hundreds of Linux distributions and users choose the one based on their day-to-day tasks.
-Some of the popular Linux distros are Ubuntu, Debian and Fedora etc. Other than this I also suggest users to choose a lightweight distro when they’re starting to use Linux.
-But, In this post I’ll talk about the Lightweight Linux distributions and why Lightweight Linux distributions may be bothersome.
-Although there are benefits of using Light Linux distributions but there is also a fact that I experienced through my blog readers.
+Some of the popular Linux distros are Ubuntu, Debian, and Fedora, etc. Other than this I also suggest users choose a lightweight distro when they’re starting to use Linux.
+But, In this post, I’ll talk about the Lightweight Linux distributions and why Lightweight Linux distributions may be bothersome.
+Although there are benefits of using Light Linux distributions there is also a fact that I experienced through my blog readers.

 Linux Distributions For Specific Users